waku-org/waku-simulator/src/connect-full-node.md

 🎯**Goals**:

-- Connect a different nodes(s) to the network for some ad hoc test.
+- Connect a different node(s) to the network for some ad hoc test.
 - See how the network reacts to a node with different configuration.

 👀**Observability**: